-For Group II clients Output Clienth of need specified by authorized prescription And annually thereafter, provided that clinical criteria continue to be met Clinical criteria Continue to be met Continue to be met Continue to be met Continue to be met Coverage, the provider may perform to may perform Initial Renew Documented Verification by need for oxygen) Pulmonary hypertension or cor pulmonale, determined by measurement of pulmonary artery pressure, gated blood pool scan, echocardiogram, or P pulmonale on EKG (P wave greater than 3 mm in standard leads II, III, or clients (borderline oxygen clients-their blood saturation levels seem to be within the normal range, but additional extenuating issues suggest a 56-59 mm Hg or an arterial blood oxygen saturation of 89% at rest (awake), during sleep for at least five minutes, or during exercise (as described under Group I criteria).
-AND Any of the following: ✓ Dependent edema suggesting congestive heart failure. ✓ Pulmonary hypertension or cor pulmonale, determined by measurement of pulmonary artery pressure, gated blood pool scan, echocardiogram, or P pulmonale on EKG (P wave greater than 3 Prescription 3 months or length of need specified by authorized prescriber, whichever is Prescription 3 months after initial prescription and annually thereafter, provided that clinical criteria continue to be Verification by Provider For both the initial and renewal prescriptions, document how the client specifically meets the criteria.
-For ongoing coverage, the
+Documented Criteria Initial Prescription Renew Prescription Verification by Provider For Group II clients (borderline oxygen clients- their blood saturation levels seem to be within the normal range, but additional extenuating issues suggest a need for oxygen) • The presence of an arterial PaO2 of 56-59 mm Hg or an arterial blood oxygen saturation of 89% at rest (awake), during sleep for at least five minutes, or during exercise (as described under Group I criteria).
+AND Any of the following: Dependent edema suggesting congestive heart failure.
+Pulmonary hypertension or cor pulmonale, determined by measurement of pulmonary artery pressure, gated blood pool scan, echocardiogram, or P pulmonale on EKG (P wave greater than 3 mm in standard leads II, III, or AVF).
+Erythrocythemia with a hematocrit greater than 56%.
+3 months or length of need specified by authorized prescriber, whichever is shorter 3 months after initial prescription and annually thereafter, provided that clinical criteria continue to be met For both the initial and renewal prescriptions, document how the client specifically meets the criteria.
+For ongoing coverage, the provider may perform the oxygen saturation measurements.

-Renting of capped rental oxygen systems and contents (WAC 182-552-0800)
+Renting capped-rental oxygen systems and contents (WAC 182-552-0800)